tfpf/hash-drbg/doc/README.md

 Calling this function clears the error indicator.
 For instance, if it is called twice in succession, the first call may return `HDRBG_ERR_OUT_OF_MEMORY`, but the second call will return `HDRBG_ERR_NONE`.

+In theory, each of the below functions can error out, so a call to each of them should be followed by a call to this function to check for errors.
+Any error (other than `HDRBG_ERR_INVALID_REQUEST`) leaves the pseudorandom number generator in an intermediate state, making it cryptographically insecure for further use.

+In practice, on a modern system with loads of memory, `HDRBG_ERR_INVALID_REQUEST` is the only error which you can realistically expect.

 * → Error indicator.